-At the beginning of every academic year, all staff are made aware of the needs of the students with EHC plans and other students with significant SEND needs.
+At the beginning of every academic year, all staff are made aware of the needs of the students with EHC plans and other students with SEND needs.
 All new staff receive training on supporting students with a range of SEND needs.
 This is very personalised training, responding to teachers' individual concerns over how they can adapt their teaching to meet their students' needs.
-Teachers seek advice from specialists in the SEND Team on a regular basis.
 The current staff in the SEND Team have expertise in cognition and learning needs, communication and interaction needs, SpLD difficulties including dyslexia & dyspraxia and social & emotional needs.

-The SENCo has the National Award for SEN Co-ordination
+The SENCo and the SEND manager have the National Award for SEN Coordination.